YouTube

 DAY 4 – ABIDJAN

-If I thought we were on the beers early yesterday then that was nothing compared to today.
-By 09:30am we had already opened a bottle of the local gin.
-This morning we ventured to Campement which is, let’s just be frank – a slum.
-We took a little walk and the first stop of course had to be at a gin stall.
+If I thought we were on the beers early yesterday, then that was nothing compared to today.
+By 09:30 am, we had already opened a bottle of the local gin.
+This morning we ventured to Campement, which is, let’s just be frank, a slum.
+We took a little walk, and the first stop, of course, had to be at a gin stall.
 I don’t know what the locals were thinking when a tourist is getting knee deep into the local brew before breakfast time.

 TREICHVILLE